exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 ### Changing the Properties of an Existing Virtual Schema

-While you could in theory drop and re-create an Virtual Schema, there is a more convenient way to apply changes in the adapter properties.
+While you could in theory drop and re-create a Virtual Schema, there is a more convenient way to apply changes in the adapter properties.

 Use `ALTER VIRTUAL SCHEMA ...
 SET ...` to update the properties of an existing Virtual Schema.